Open NowBusiness

 Who is eligible for the Certain Inputs to Manufacture?

-- Demonstrate the imported good performs better than a locally sourced alternative
+• You must demonstrate that the imported good performs better than a locally sourced alternative.

-- Provide an independent technical assessment quantifying the performance advantage
+• You must provide an independent technical assessment quantifying the performance advantage.

-- Item 47 goods must be eligible metal materials or goods used in food packaging under relevant Schedule 3 chapters
+• Item 47 goods must be metal materials or metal goods classified under relevant Schedule 3 chapters of the Customs Tariff.

-- Approval requires consultation with local industry and confirmation that no Australian product provides the same advantage
+• Approval requires consultation with local industry and confirmation that no Australian product can provide the same advantage.

 3